 One of plasma’s advantages is its ability to cut non-ferrous metals such as aluminum, stainless steel and cast iron.
 Faster speeds can be achieved on thinner metals with plasma, with minimal or no metal distortion.

-Gasoline Cutting
+Gasoline and Diesel Cutting

 For thicker steels of more than 1 inch, oxy-fuel torches are capable of greater cutting speeds when compared to typical plasma cutting systems.
-Also, certain operations are exclusive to oxy-gasoline systems, including welding of ferrous metals, heat treating, heat shaping, riser cutting, soldering and brazing.
+Also, certain operations are exclusive to oxy-gasoline and Diesel systems, including welding of ferrous metals, heat treating, heat shaping, riser cutting, soldering and brazing.

 Additional Pros and Cons of Each Process